Ninjtheturtle/Sensor-Fusion-State-Estimator/README.md

 **Prediction** — IMU at 200 Hz drives the state forward using **RK4 integration**.
 The quaternion is propagated on-manifold and renormalized every step.

-**Update** — GPS and odometry corrections arrive at 10 Hz (simulated from ground truth with Gaussian noise — EuRoC has no real GPS or odometry).
+**Update** — GPS and odometry corrections arrive at 10 Hz (simulated from ground truth with Gaussian noise).
 Each measurement passes a **Mahalanobis χ² gate** (95th percentile, 3-DOF) before being fused.
 Outliers are rejected automatically.

 **Stability** — Covariance is updated using the **Joseph form** (`P = (I−KH)P(I−KH)ᵀ + KRKᵀ`), which guarantees symmetry and positive-definiteness even under numerical noise.